bbrowning/crc-operator/README.md

 # Known Issues

-- Sometimes the openshift-apiserver pod needs a second restart to unstick the `crcStart.sh` script - if its logs have a bunch of x509 errors then it needs a kicking.
 - The kubeconfigs have an incorrect certificate-authority-data that needs to get updated to match the actual cert from the running cluster.
 Should that have changed?
 Look at